Indrani Mukerjea: Career

 At INX Media, Peter looked after advertisement, finance, distribution and revenues while Indrani was in charge of content, human resources and marketing.
 In the first phase of operations, INX Media launched the Hindi general entertainment channel 9X and the Hindi youth music channel 9XM in November 2007.
 NewsX, an English news channel, launched in March 2008.
 In its first year of operations, the INX Group spent almost the entire corpus it had raised from foreign investors.
 Employees suspected that vendors were encouraged to present inflated invoices so that the Mukerjeas could earn kickbacks.
 By September 2008, all the investors in INX Media were looking to sell some part of their stake to raise funding for the second phase of expansion.
 They wanted $150 million to launch three regional channels, three regional music channels and three city-specific news channels.

-When the global financial crisis of 2007–08 hit the Indian media industry, advertisers could not pay their dues and INX Media in turn could not pay its vendors.
+During the 2008 financial crisis, advertisers could not pay their dues and INX Media in turn could not pay its vendors.
 Employees suspected that TRP ratings of the general entertainment channel 9X were being added to those of NewsX in order to present a rosy picture to the investors.
 An audit conducted by Temasek Holdings brought up suspicions that the Mukerjeas had siphoned off ₹160 crores (₹1.6 billion) from the company.
 In January 2009, the Mukerjeas sold INX Media and its loss-making channel NewsX to Indi Media Network, a partnership between the Nai Dunia promoter and CEO Vinay Chhajlani and former Businessworld editor Jehangir S Pochaa.
 By March 2009 INX Media had accumulated losses of Rs 800 crore and was in debt to the tune of Rs 100 crore.
 Temasek Holdings and Kotak Mahindra were looking to exit.
 With the company running out of cash and outstanding payments to creditors mounting, the Mukerjeas resigned from their management positions.
 In March 2009 Indrani left, with Peter following a month later.
 By April 2010, the Mukerjeas had sold their stake in the company.
 In May 2011, the Mukerjeas resigned from their position on the board of directors of the company.